-SHRI BHUPESH GUPTA: He postu-luted a thesis.
+SHRI BHUPESH GUPTA: He postuluted a thesis.
 I said there are certain exceptions.
 SHRI M. C. CHAGLA: The hon.
-Home Minister used a very happy expression that we should have a 'protracted period bilingualism'.
+Home Minister used a very happy expression that we should have a 'protracted period of bilingualism'.
 But I want to make it clear that bilingualism does not mean dividing Indian into Hindi India and English India.
 Bilingualism means that the whole country should accept both the languages.
-You have bilingualism in Canada.
-Of course, the French are rather restive there.
+You have bilingualism in Canada. course, the French are rather restive there.
 But if you go to Canada, you will find that almost everybody in higher positions speaks both English and French.
 You go to Switzerland.
 Of course, Italian is a small minority.
 But almost every Swiss speeks both French and German.
-And if you want bilingualism in this country, languages accepted by the whole of India, used by the whole J of India arid adopted for as many purposes as possible.
-Official Languages SHRI BHUPESH GUPTA: You want English to be the language of the people?
+And if you want bilingualism in this country, [Shri M. C. Chagla] then we must have these languages accepted by the whole of India, used by the whole of India and adopted for as many purposes as possible.
+SHRI BHUPESH GUPTA: You want English to be the language of the people?

-SHRI M. G. CHAGLA: I am coming to that.
-So from this point of view, I welcome the three-language formula because the threelanguage formula postulates the study of Hindi and English by all the students in India and that is a step in the right direction.
-My regret is that this foimula was never loyally carded out or accepted ...
+SHRI M. C. CHAGLA: I am coming to that.
+So from this point of view, I welcome the three-language formula because the three-language formula postulates the study of Hindi and English by all the students in India and that is a step in the right direction.
+My regret is that this formula was never loyally carried out or accepted ...
 SHRI BHUPESH GUPTA: You are also to blame for it.